MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `HOW TO SEND DATA from Python to PSQL.ipynb`: this will cover using cofig files, using psycopg2 to connect to psogresql, query and send .csv and dataframe, using a memory profiler

+`HOWTO Generate Fake Data with R and sending to MYSQL.ipynb`: Using Python faker, to create a fake dataset